Michelin Star Chef, Antonio Mellino Heads Quattro Passi at The Cliff

 The flavours of Amalfi and Napoli arrive in Barbados

-BRIDGETOWN, Barbados , July 27, 2021 /PRNewswire/ -- Antonio Mellino, the Executive chef at Quattro Passi will open QP Bistro the 22, October 2021 and Quattro Passi at The Cliff at the end of November.
+BRIDGETOWN, Barbados, July 27, 2021 /PRNewswire-HISPANIC PR WIRE/ -- Antonio Mellino, the Executive chef at Quattro Passi will open QP Bistro the 22, October 2021 and Quattro Passi at The Cliff at the end of November.
 Quattro Passi in Nerano, Italy, is acclaimed as the best on the Amalfi Coast with two Michelin stars.
 Bringing the flavours of the Campania region, Napoli and Southern Italy to Barbados, it will offer signature dishes with the finest, fresh ingredients.

 Antonio and his team, including his son Raffaele aspire to have the finest restaurant in the world.
 Located on the former renowned Cliff restaurant site, the team has paid great care with the site's huge and amazing refurbishment with the most stunning views of the blue Caribbean Sea.